GE Oven Parts

 Part Number – WB44X5043

-This bake element uses screws to connect the terminal ends to the oven terminal.
-The element is mounted in the bottom of the oven cavity and used to bake with.
-Always unplug or disconnect the electrical power source to the appliance before attempting to repair it.
+This bake element uses screws to connect the terminal ends to the oven’s terminal.
+The element is mounted in the bottom part of the oven cavity and used to bake with.
+Always unplug or disconnect the electrical power source to an appliance before attempting to repair it.

 Part Number – WB13X25261

 This igniter/glow bar is used in the oven to ignite the gas to broil.